 First I asked him what he knew about “accelerants.”
 He named a few of the common ones.
 I nodded and then offered, “How about alcohol?”
 He grinned, and we were off to the fire.

 I acknowledged his expertise.
-Then I said that I had some friends who were firefighters and they had shown me that explosions were just very fast fires; were more damaging when they were contained in a small space,; and lost much of their power when they happened in a larger space.
-I told him that to qualify for the California Department of Forestry’s fire-fighting program, one has to do 50 sit-ups in 60 seconds while holding a 30 pound weight on the chest.
+Then I said that I had some friends who were firefighters and they had shown me that explosions were just very fast fires; they were more damaging when they were contained in a small space, and lost much of their power when they happened in a larger space.
+I told him that to qualify for the California Department of Forestry’s fire-fighting program, one has to do 50 sit-ups in 60 seconds while holding a 30-pound weight on the chest.
 I wondered if doing sit-ups, or even taking a run, would be a good way to dissipate potentially explosive energies?

 I also asked him to tell me something about the different types of fires he had seen, and the different techniques used to fight them.
 What would happen if you misdiagnosed and used water on an oil fire?
 What could he remember about how he felt at the moment he discovered his girlfriend’s cruel betrayal?
 He remembered a flash of sadness before he became furious.
 I asked what was the best way to extinguish sadness.
 I invited him to ask his mom how she dealt with similar situations.
 They had a nice conversation about expressing sadness in the form of tears, and the likelihood that the sadness once expressed would soon “burn out.”